felipemarinho97/easy-translate/README.md

+# Easy Translate

+Easy Translate is a tool to translate subtitles using AI models.
+This repo contains a server that is compatible with EasyNMT API and can be used as a drop-in replacement for EasyNMT.

+## Supported Providers

+For now, the server supports the following providers:
+- OpenAI
+- Amazon Bedrock

+You can also use any OpenAI compatible server as a provider like an LiteLLM server.

 # Configuring EasyNMT Server

 Create a `.env` file inside the `easy-translate` directory.
 You can copy the `.env.example` file and rename it to `.env`.